 - difficulties and pain when trying to grasp objects, especially with the arm stretched out.

 Causes of elbow pain

-Some of the many conditions and events that may contribute to elbow injuries include:
+Some of the many circumstances that may contribute to elbow injuries include:

 - lack of strength or flexibility in the forearm muscles